wendyverdonk93/docs/content/integrations/plugins/shopware5/faq/shopware-6-migration.md

 We suggest reading through the [Shopware migration manual](https://docs.shopware.com/en/migration-en) which will assist in a successful migration.

 Please note that MultiSafepay will continue to offer support to our merchants for Shopware 5 as long as it remains in the market.
-Feel free to contact our Integration team if you have any questions at <integration@multisafepay.com>
+Feel free to contact our Integration Team if you have any questions at <integration@multisafepay.com>